Balestruci0o/Future-Shape/README.md

 ## 💡 About The Project
 In today's digital world, not only functionality but also visual appeal and user experience are crucial.
 "Future Shapes" embodies this principle, combining clean code with creative animations and interactive elements.
 From seamless scroll transformations, to mouse-movement reactions, to dynamic text loading – every detail has been designed to captivate and inspire.

-* This project is an excellent portfolio piece, demonstrating skills in:
+This project demonstrating skills in:

 * Advanced CSS animations and transitions.